compaes/MUST/README.md

 ## Citation

-If you use the source code, please make sure to reference both the package and the papers accordingly:
+If you use the source code or the <a href="https://osf.io/73mne/">MUST Set</a>, please make sure to reference the paper:

-> Vila-Vidal, M., & Clemente, A. (2020).
-MUST Toolbox v1.0, https://github.com/compaes/MUST.
-Zenodo, https://doi.org/10.5281/zenodo.3726849.

 > Clemente, A., Vila-Vidal, M. , Pearce, M. T., Aguiló, G., Corradi, G., Nadal, M. (2020).
 A Set of 200 Musical Stimuli Varying in Balance, Contour, Symmetry, and Complexity: Behavioral and Computational Assessments. *Behavior Research Methods*, https://doi.org/10.3758/s13428-019-01329-8.

+If you use the <a href="https://osf.io/k6gme/">NatMUST Set</a>, please make sure to reference the paper:

 > Clemente, A., Kaplan, T. M., Pearce, M. T. (2021).
 The Naturalistic MUsical STimulus (NatMUST) set: 96 Excerpts Varying in Balance, Contour, Symmetry, and Complexity. *In Preparation*.

-If you use the <a href="https://osf.io/73mne/">MUST Set</a>, please make sure to reference it as follows:

-> Clemente, A., Vila-Vidal, M., Nadal, M., Pearce, M. T., Corradi, G., & Aguiló, G. (2020).
-MUST Set, https://doi.org/10.17605/OSF.IO/73MNE.

-If you use the <a href="https://osf.io/k6gme/">NatMUST Set</a>, please make sure to reference it as follows:

-> Clemente, A., Kaplan, T. M., & Pearce, M. T. (2021).
-NatMUST Set, https://doi.org/10.17605/OSF.IO/k6gme.

 ## License